bilzard/aws-sam-localstack-example/README.md

 # sam-localstack-example

-This is the example project for testing your FaaS function locally using AWS SAM & localstack.
+This is a sample implementation of AWS SAM local test using Localstack.

 ## Requirements